oVirt/ovirt-site/source/feature/integrating-libosinfo-with-engine.html.md

 ### Detailed Description

-1.  abstraction for query Os info - OSInfoService
+*   abstraction for query Os info - OSInfoService

-engine will have a service to abstract all interaction which the libosinfo. the service will encapsulate the means of how to interact with the library itself service verbs:
+engine will have a service to abstract all interaction with libosinfo.

+1.  the service will encapsulate the means of how to interact with the library itself
+2.  the service will expose a required subset of libosinfo API

+service verbs:

       OSInfoService
        /** Get the recommended minimum memory by OS **/